 Human trafficking is a modern-day form of slavery in which people are coerced or sold into labor or sex work.
 The United States is widely regarded as a destination country for human trafficking.
 The U.S. Department of State estimates that 14,500 to 17,500 victims are trafficked into the United States each year.
 NCJW-CA has prioritized the fight against human trafficking in California for several years.
 In 2016 we were the organizational co-sponsors of AB 1760, AB 1761, and AB 1762 along with the Coalition to Abolish Slavery and Trafficking.
-Click here to learn more about the bills.
+We invite you to volunteer with our Human Trafficking Outreach Project.

 Gender-related violence is hostility directed against a person because of his or her gender, gender identity, gender expression, and/or sexual orientation.
 It is a breach of the fundamental right to life, liberty, security, dignity, and equality.